 To explore how credential stuffing attacks and brute force attacks differ, we need to understand what they are and how they operate.
 Here is a quick summary.

 A brute force attack is a method used by hackers to crack the username and password of accounts through trial and error.
-Bad actors can use automated software to attempt as many guesses as possible with the goal to gain access to an account.
+Bad actors can use automated software to attempt as many guesses as possible with the goal of gaining access to an account.
 This is done with the hope that they will eventually find the right combination.
-Brute force attacks are a numbers-game that relies on increasing probabilities.
-It would be unlikely for a hacker to gain access to the account on the first attempt, the second attempt, or even the third attempt, but with enough attempts it just might happen.
+Brute force attacks are a numbers game that relies on increasing probabilities.
+It would be unlikely for a hacker to gain access to the account on the first attempt, the second attempt, or even the third attempt, but with enough attempts, it just might happen.
 Brute force attacks are often likened to “breaking the door down.”
 This is because they don’t rely on sophisticated and complex methods or even already known compromised credentials to gain access, but rather they try to force their way in by overwhelming the system with guesses.

 Reverse brute force attacks are the opposite of this; instead of using a lot of passwords against 1 username, they use 1 password against lots of usernames (this is also known as password spraying, or low and spray attacks).
 These attacks are less common because it can be difficult to attain a large list of usernames, but websites often don’t have the same measures in place to protect against these attacks when compared to traditional brute force attacks.
 In March 2019, tech giant Citrix became a victim of this type of attack.